Carl-33/Refactor/README.md

 # Refactor the Horiseon Website

 Refactoring the index.html and style.css for Horiseon.
 Added alt atributes to images.
 Used semantic tags instead of divs with classes when applicable.
-And combined CSS attributes using semantic tags instead of classes when they became redundant.
+And consolidated CSS attributes using semantic tags instead of classes when they became redundant.

 Deployed Link: https://carl-33.github.io/Refactor/